 “No antibodies in the blood are specific enough, or sensitive enough, for this condition.
 No antibodies in the stools can be utilized to diagnose or screen for this condition.”

-Dr. Fasano also touched on this topic and stated that his team is currently conducting research to identify biomarkers that may help to test for and diagnose non-celiac gluten sensitivity also known as gluten intolerance.
+Dr. Fasano also touched on this topic and stated that his team is currently conducting research to identify biomarkers that may help to test for and diagnose non-celiac gluten sensitivity, also known as gluten intolerance.

 One option is to talk to your doctor about genetic testing for celiac disease.
-A negative gene test would rule out celiac disease, but a positive gene test may mean that more testing is needed.
-Another option is to talk to your doctor about possibly going back on a gluten-containing diet for a period of time, known as a gluten challenge, in order to confirm whether or not you have celiac disease, a wheat allergy, or non-celiac gluten sensitivity.
+A negative gene test would rule out celiac disease, but a positive gene test may mean more testing is needed.
+Another option is to talk to your doctor about possibly going back on a gluten-containing diet for a period of time, known as a gluten challenge, to confirm whether or not you have celiac disease, a wheat allergy, or non-celiac gluten sensitivity.

 Are there any dangers to a false diagnosis of non-celiac gluten sensitivity?

-The below response comes from Daniel Leffler, MD, MS, Director of Clinical Research, The Celiac Center at BIDMC, Director of Quality Assurance, Division of Gastroenterology, Beth Israel Deaconess Medical Center following the December 2012 webinar, “You Ask, We Answer: 60 Minutes with Top Celiac Disease Researchers.”
+The below response comes from Daniel Leffler, MD, MS, Director of Clinical Research, The Celiac Center at BIDMC, Director of Quality Assurance, Division of Gastroenterology, Beth Israel Deaconess Medical Center, following the December 2012 webinar, “You Ask, We Answer: 60 Minutes with Top Celiac Disease Researchers.”